irrdnet/irrd/docs/admins/migrating-legacy-irrd.rst

   results may be missing, because their origin in the RPSL object is encoded in ASDOT format, which is not supported.
-* A handful of `route` objects from the RIPE database may be missing due to invalid unicode characters, which legacy IRRd accepted (`GH #52 <https://github.com/irrdnet/irrd/issues/52>`_)
+* A handful of `route` objects from the RIPE database may be missing due to invalid Unicode characters, which legacy IRRd accepted (`GH #52 <https://github.com/irrdnet/irrd/issues/52>`_)
 * Objects of various types have host bits enabled in prefixes, which is rejected by IRRd version 4.
 This may cause them to be missing from